pepperjam/ascend-magento1-extension/README.md

         }
     }

-Run installation
+run installation

     composer install --no-dev

+Clear cahe.

-Magento 1 composer installs requires app/Mage.php to be patches, and this is done by included module magento-hackathon/magento-composer-installer
+Magento 1 composer installs requires app/Mage.php to be patches, and this is done by included module magento-hackathon/magento-composer-installer, as done in composer.json file.

+Upgrades are done by specifying the version and clear cache, for example:

+    composer require pepperjam/network-magento1-module:1.3.4

-**via file transfer**
+**C) via file transfer**

-Download the package from releases tab https://github.com/pepperjam/ascend-magento1-extension/releases
+Download the package from releases tab https://github.com/pepperjam/ascend-magento1-extension/releases Transfer the files and clear cache.

+Upgrades are done by replacing the files and clearing cache.

 ## How to get started